FANMixco/toastmasters-timer-legacy/README.md

 # toastmasters-timer
 A simple WebApp for helping Toastmasters all over the world to have an effective Timer for their meetings.
-It was developed with JavaScript by The Leader Ship Toastmasters in Lodz, Poland.
+It was developed with JavaScript by The Leader Ship Toastmasters in Łódź, Poland.

 http://theleadership.pl